tskirvin/puppet-puppet/README.md

 Parameters:

-     cron_command   Command to run if we're running via cron.
-There is a default, and I don't use it much so somebody should look at it in more detail.
+     cron_command   Command to run if we are running via cron.
+There is a default, and I do not use it much so somebody should look at it in more detail.
-     daemon_name    If we're running as a daemon, what is the daemon name?
+     daemon_name    If we are running as a daemon, what is the daemon name?
                     Defaults to 'puppet'.
      logdir         Set up logging, pointing at this log directory.
 Any logs go to ${logdir}/puppet.log, in addition to syslog.